fieldtrip/website/development/project/code_coverage.md

     testScripts{i} = strrep(testScripts{i}, '.m', '');
 end

-% The test scripts were ran in the DCCN PC and some of them gave error.
-Initialize an empty cell array to store the names of scripts that gave errors errorScripts = {};

-% Some test scripts were crashibg MATLAB in the DCCN PC without giving an error.
-We need to exclude those too indices = ~contains(testScripts, 'test_bug1818'); testScripts = testScripts(indices);
+% Some test scripts were causing MATLAB to crash on a DCCN Windows PC, these need to be excluded indices = ~contains(testScripts, 'test_bug1818'); testScripts = testScripts(indices);
 indices = ~contains(testScripts, 'test_old_buffer_latency_bandwidth');
 testScripts = testScripts(indices);
 indices = ~contains(testScripts, 'test_bug472');
 testScripts = testScripts(indices);

+% Keep an eye on which of the scripts give an error errorScripts = {};

 % Loop through the test scripts for i = 1:length(testScripts)